 The responsibilities of public authorities around planning for bushfire risk are clearly documented through the Office of Bushfire Risk Management's Bushfire Risk Management Planning - Guidelines for Preparing a Bushfire Risk Management Plan.

-The Committee recommendation to Council for this Report (as detailed below) was resolved by the Policy Committee at its meeting held on 22 February 2021.
+The Committee recommendation to Council for Report CJ036-03/21 (as detailed below) was resolved by the Policy Committee at its meeting held on 22 February 2021.

 The Committee recommendation is the same as recommended by City officers.